AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-selenium-grid.md

 ---
 layout: default
 title:  "Execute Tests in Selenium Grid"
-excerpt: "Learn to use Bellatrix to execute tests in Selenium Grid."
+excerpt: "Learn to use BELLATRIX to execute tests in Selenium Grid."
 date:   2018-06-23 06:50:17 +0200
 parent: web-automation
 permalink: /web-automation/execute-tests-selenium-grid/